Dots and Loops

 Dots and Loops is the fifth studio album by English-French rock band Stereolab.
 It was released on 22 September 1997 and was issued by Duophonic Records and Elektra Records.
 The band co-produced the album with John McEntire and Andi Toma, and recording took place at their respective studios in Chicago and Düsseldorf.
 It was produced on Pro Tools, making it the band's first album to use a Digital Audio Workstation.

-The album sees Stereolab move away from the krautrock and drone styles that they were known for, and explore jazz and electronic sounds with bossa nova and 1960s pop music influences.
+The album features less emphasis on krautrock and drone rock styles than they were known for, and explores jazz and electronic sounds with bossa nova and 1960s pop music influences.
 Its lyrics address matters such as consumerism, the "spectacle", materialism, and human interaction.

 Dots and Loops reached number 19 on the UK Albums Chart, as well as number 111 on the Billboard 200 chart in the United States.
 The track "Miss Modular" was issued as a single and as an EP, and peaked at number 60 on the UK Singles Chart.
 Several music critics have praised Dots and Loops for its blend of accessible music with experimental and avant-garde sounds, and some have considered it to be one of the band's finest works.
 The album was reissued in 2019 with bonus material.